 Feast of the Annunciation

 The Feast of the Annunciation (March 25) is a feast day with special theological significance for the pro-life cause, since it celebrates the moment when God the Son assumed human nature in Mary’s womb.
 We find the biblical account of the Annunciation in the Gospel of St. Luke, Chapter 1.
 Here we recall the announcement from the Archangel Gabriel of the good new to Mary that she has been chosen to be the Mother of the Lord, and Mary’s affirming response to the will of God, “Let it be done to me according to Your word.”

-Each year the Diocese of Worcester celebrates the Feast of the Annunciation of the Lord with a special Mass at the Cathedral of St. Paul.
+Each year the Diocese of Worcester celebrates a special Mass for Life at the Cathedral of St. Paul on, or near, the Feast of the Annunciation.
 All the faithful are welcome and join with students from our Catholic Schools on this important feast day.
 At this time, the diocese presents the annual pro-life awards, given to individuals who have shown heroic witness to the intrinsic value of each human life.
-Nomination forms should be submitted to the Respect Life Office by the designated February deadline.
+Nomination forms should be submitted to the Respect Life Office by the designated February deadline. (download forms below)